JohnyVasamsetti/learning-notes/infra/Aws_ReadMe.md

     Athena:
-    	serverless query executor for s3 access logs. better for adhoc request ( quick to load )
+    	serverless query executor for s3 access logs. better for adhoc request ( quick to load ) using data source connector in lambda it will execute federated queries on DynamoDb, Redshift, RDS, Aurora, Elasticache, etc

     Redshift:
     	online analytical processing